Lowe's Companies, Inc.

 Adjusted Diluted Earnings Per Share

-Fiscal 2025 Impacts
+Fiscal 2026 Impacts

 Adjusted diluted earnings per share should not be considered an alternative to, or more meaningful indicator of, the Company’s diluted earnings per common share as prepared in accordance with GAAP.
-The Company’s methods of determining this non-GAAP financial measure may differ from the method used by other companies and may not be comparable.
+The Company’s methods of determining non-GAAP financial measures may differ from the method used by other companies and may not be comparable.

 Pre-Tax Earnings